fastlane/fastlane/README.md

     sigh -a com.krausefx.app -u username -q "myProfile.mobileprovision"

+If for some reason you don't want `sigh` to verify that the code signing identity is installed on your local machine:

+    sigh --skip_certificate_verification

 If you need the provisioning profile to be renewed regardless of its state use the `--force` option.
 This gives you a profile with the maximum lifetime. `--force` will also add all available devices to this profile.

     sigh --force